BerndHagen/Transmit-Receive-Data-Sync-Tool/README.md

 ### Receiving Files
 - The application continuously listens for incoming connections and files in the background.
-- When a file is received, its progress and completion status will be displayed in the application's UI, typically in a list or log view.
+- When a file is received, its progress and completion status will be displayed in the application's UI

 ### Application: Transmitter